stgm/ebusmon/README.md

 **Outlier spikes in charts**
 Tighten the `bounds` for that field in `config.yaml`.
 The current bounds may be too wide to catch the glitches your heat pump produces.

-**Values look stale**
-ebusd caches values on the bus.
-The dashboard accepts cached values up to `2 × poll interval` (30 seconds by default).
-This is normal — it reduces bus traffic.